 Toys for kids up to the age of three years – including rattles, blocks, bath toys, dolls and more – must meet strict safety regulations.
 These are based on the Australian Standard for toy safety, AS/NZS ISO 8124, and focus on hazards such as small parts that could choke a child, sharp points and edges, and so on.
 There are also regulations to make sure painted toys don't contain toxic elements such as lead, and to make sure projectile toys are not too powerful or dangerous.

-State departments of Fair Trading and the Australian Competition and Consumer Commission (ACCC) sometimes conduct toy blitzes to check that toys on sale do meet the mandatory standards.
+State departments of Consumer Affairs or Fair Trading, and the Australian Competition and Consumer Commission (ACCC) (see the full list for contact details), regularly conduct toy blitzes to check that toys on sale do meet the mandatory standards.
 Unfortunately, despite the regulations mentioned above, every year many dangerous toys are found and retailers can face heavy fines for selling them.

-CHOICE tests have found that toys from small retailers, particularly cheap variety stores and market stalls, are more likely to fail tests, as these retailers are less aware of safety requirements.
+CHOICE toy tests have found that toys from small retailers, particularly cheap variety stores and market stalls, are more likely to fail tests, as these retailers are less aware of safety requirements.
+This is also the usual finding of tests by government departments.
 Large toy stores and department stores generally have better compliance regimes and are much less likely to stock unsafe toys.

 How to choose safe toys